nubomedia-vtt/webrtcpeer-android/docs/DevelopersGuide.rst

 .. code-block:: java

-    NBMWebRTCPeer nbmWebRTCPeer = new NBMWebRTCPeer(mediaConfiguration, this, localRender, remoteRender, myObserver);
+    NBMWebRTCPeer nbmWebRTCPeer = new NBMWebRTCPeer(mediaConfiguration, this, localRender, myObserver);
     nbmWebRTCPeer.initialize();

 The following is a minimalistic example of implementing a class with Android WebRTC configured: